Freedom of Speech

 That includes people who are citizens, people who are not citizens, people with popular views, people with views the majority might disagree with, people of all ages and identities, and groups of people like businesses and organizations.

-In some cases, people’s circumstances may mean they are subject to slightly increased government oversight of their speech, such as students while in public schools, government employees (especially when they are on the job), and businesses when advertising.
+In some cases, people’s circumstances may mean they are subject to increased government oversight of their speech.
+This includes students while in public schools, government employees (especially when they are on the job), and businesses when advertising.

 But freedom of speech cannot be limited because of someone’s race, age, gender, sexual orientation, religion, national identity, disability, genetic information, ancestry, viewpoint or beliefs.